etsondemand/iClassicMDM/README.md

 ![Assign config to deployment](https://ihfinfotech.github.io/icmdmimages/assignconfigtodeploymentgroup.PNG)

- Choose an unused deploymentgroup, in this case we will pick, containerd.
+ Choose an unused deployment group, in this case we will pick, containerd.
 ![Assign config to deployment ii](https://ihfinfotech.github.io/icmdmimages/assignconfigtodeploymentgroup_ii.PNG)

  Click Save and then press the Close button.
 Now this should look as follows